See It from My Perspective: How Language Affects Cultural Bias in Image Understanding: Results

 \subsection{Do state-of-the-art VLMs exhibit a Western bias in image understanding?}

-In Figure \ref{fig:ots_bias}, we plot the Western ($y$-axis) and Eastern ($x$-axis) performance of our off-the-shelf VLMs $\text{OTS}_{i}$ on each of our evaluation tasks. \textbf{90\% of the VLMs we evaluate exhibit a Western bias on each task} -- they lie above the $west=east$ line.
-This holds for more objective tasks like object identification and VQA and more subjective tasks like art emotion classification.
+In Figure \ref{fig:ots_bias_reduction}, we plot the Western bias (Western performance divided by East Asian) of our off-the-shelf VLMs when prompted in English (\tikz\draw[west,fill=west] (0,0) circle (.5ex);) and Chinese (\tikz\draw (0,0) node[cross,rotate=0] {};) (full results are in the Appendix, Table \ref{tab:ots_scores}). \textbf{90\%+ of these VLMs exhibit a Western bias on each task} -- they lie in the gold region.
+This holds for objective (object identification, VQA) and subjective tasks (art emotion classification).

-Moreover, in \textbf{only $\mathbf{27/40}$ model task evaluations, Western bias is reduced when prompting in Chinese} (Figure \ref{fig:ots_bias_reduction}). $8$ models have reduced bias on Dollar Street, $8$ have reduced bias on VQA, and $5-6$ have reduced bias on ArtELingo. \textbf{While some VLMs are less biased when prompted in Chinese, this is not consistently true for all}.
+Moreover, in \textbf{only $\mathbf{15/30}$ model task evaluations, Western bias is reduced when prompting in Chinese} (the Chinese \tikz\draw (0,0) node[cross,rotate=0] {}; appears to the left of the English \tikz\draw[west,fill=west] (0,0) circle (.5ex);). $3$ models have reduced bias on Dollar Street, $3$ have reduced bias on VQA, and $2$ have reduced bias on ArtELingo. \textbf{While some VLMs are less biased when prompted in Chinese, this is not consistently true for all}.

-Interestingly, a model that benefits from Chinese prompting in one task tends to see benefits in other tasks as well.
-This is the case for BLIP2-Flan-T5, LLaVA-0, LLaVA-1, LLaVA-1.5 (Llama / Mistral) and mBLIP-mT0.
-This suggests that the ability to leverage Chinese for better Eastern image understanding is a model-specific quality.

-It is also instructive to consider models which perform well while exhibiting the least bias in English (i.e., with the shortest residuals from the $west=east$ line).
-The mBLIP models (the diamond and circle markers) are two examples \citep{geigle2023mblip}.
-One defining characteristic of these VLMs is that their base LLMs are the multilingual mT0 and Bloomz \citep{muennighoff2022crosslingual}.
-It is possible that these VLMs leverage more diverse associations from their multilingual pre-training corpora during multimodal inference.
+Models like Qwen-VL that benefit from Chinese prompting in one task tend to see benefits in other tasks as well.
+This suggests that leveraging Chinese for better East Asian image understanding is a model-specific quality.
+It is also instructive to consider which models exhibit the least bias in English (i.e., with leftmost \tikz\draw[west,fill=west] (0,0) circle (.5ex);). mBLIP is one such example \citep{geigle2023mblip}.
+One defining characteristic of this VLM is that its base LLM is the multilingual Bloomz \citep{muennighoff2022crosslingual}.
+It is possible it uses more diverse associations from its multilingual pre-training corpus during multimodal inference, even in English.
 We investigate this further in the next section.